pumasight/walleth/README.md

 A friend of mine did just that.
 A carpenter contractor type whom often found himself away from home on business, quietly HODLing away all he could.
 Like any of our fellows desirous of the death of the centralized banking systems, he decided a Trezor store was the best place for them.
 Trezor support, however, was not as kind as we would have hoped, only offering some potential solutions such as vintage.myetherwallet.com, which also now fails to properly sign the transactions like their main app.
 He needed to extract the coins to update the firmware, but so it seemed he also needed to update the firmware to extract the coin.

 Thankfully, reddit threads proved helpful, with the golden average Internet citizen offering sincere help and direction, but much of it mirroring Trezor's lacklustre responses.
 Lots of focus on the trezorctl (python) project, and building MyEtherWallet locally, to no avail.
 To both Trezor and redditor's credit, they all had recommendations for WallEth.
-Fearing the worst with bugs in older versions potentially manhandling the wallets to oblivion, but also knowing the latest version was no longer compatible with firmware 1.6.1, we started digging through the commit changelog hoping for clues, and fixed around the point of Trezor 1.6.1's release.
+Fearing the worst with bugs in older versions potentially manhandling the wallets to oblivion, but also knowing the latest version was no longer compatible with firmware 1.6.1, we started digging through the commit changelog hoping for clues, and fixed around the point of Trezor model 1 firmware 1.6.1 release.

 To save anyone else out there with ERC20 wallets hopelessly stuck on an old Trezor firmware, I present to you --- what worked for us.
 We gratefully stand on the shoulders of the Trezor and reddit communities and are happy to let you know there is a (probably time-sensitive) escape from your financial woes.
 WallEth version 0.37 -released 20180613 -build flavor no-GEth No-Analytics -For-FDroid -OnlineRelease works!